 DCCC requires collateral with low credit, liquidity and market risks to manage its Clearing Members' credit exposure.
-DCCC sets and enforces conservative haircuts and concentration limits.
+DCCC is able to set and enforce (conservative) haircuts and concentration limits, where appropriate.

 Asset Eligibility: The Margin Methodology Policy sets out the arrangements by which DCCC considers the eligibility of specific assets as acceptable collateral for margin purposes and references the appropriate valuation and haircut procedures.
 DCCC has full decision-making powers on which assets are accepted as collateral.
-Eligibility for being included is based on general principles being those instruments with low credit, liquidity and market risks.
+Eligibility for being included is based on general principles, those instruments with low credit, liquidity and market risks.
 DCCC has established a ratio of cash/non-cash collateral that it will accept from Clearing Members.
 The Margin Methodology Policy is reviewed at least on an annual basis or more frequently if there is a major change.